-- Succeed in a CS-related career by demonstrating leadership and ability to grow professionally in competence, and/or pursue and successfully complete advanced degrees. - Apply principles of CS and industry computing practices to analyze, design, and implement computer-based solutions. - Communicate and work effectively with professionals from different areas of specialization. - Function ethically and responsibly in the profession and society.
+- Succeed in a CS related career by demonstrating leadership and ability to grow professionally in competence; and/or pursue and successfully complete advanced degrees. - Demonstrate their commitment to continuous learning and adaptation in response to evolving technological landscapes to develop computer-based reliable solutions. - Communicate and work effectively and efficiently with professionals from different areas of specialization. - Expand their ethical practices in professional, societal and global contexts, contributing to the betterment of the profession and community throughout their evolving career.